Ted Kerrn, Bagpiper

 I've played numerous band competitions as a competitive piper and

-in recent years as pipe major have lead the band in competitions as
+have served as pipe major leading the band in competitions as

 well as the other types of performances.
 My instruction is based on